rkeshri04/todo-reminder/README.md

 - 😐 **Concerned**: Moderate productivity (score < 60)
 - 😊 **Happy**: Good productivity (score < 90)
 - 😁 **Joy**: Excellent productivity (score ≥ 90)

+**Daily Streak:**
+- Complete **3 tasks** within a single calendar day to increment your streak.
+- The streak resets if you miss a day (fail to complete 3 tasks).
+- Tap the 🔥 icon to view your current streak and today's progress.

 ## 🛠️ Technologies Used